-The Data Protection Act is an important part of the cyber domain and legislation for anyone working in health and social care.
+The Data Protection Act is an integral part of the cyber domain and legislation for anyone working in health and social care.
 It governs how to protect the information in health and social care.
 This blog post will explore the implications of the act on healthcare professionals, patients and other individuals who may have dealings with you as an organisation or individual providing care to others and the importance of protecting sensitive data in health and social care.

 This article provides information that can help you comply with data protection law when storing personal information about people in your role as a health or social care professional.